ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Layered Attestation Environments {#layered-attestation}

-By definition, the Attester role takes on the duty to create Evidence.
-The fact that an Attester role is composed of environments that can be nested or staged adds complexity to the architectural layout of how an Attester can be composed and therefore has to conduct the Claims collection in order to create believable attestation Evidence.
+By definition, the Attester role creates Evidence.
+An Attester may be one or more nested or staged environments, adding complexity to the architectural structure.
+The unifying component is the Root of Trust and the nested, staged, or chained attestation Evidence produced.
+The nested or chained structure should include Claims, collected by the Attester to aid in the assurance or believability of the attestation Evidence.

 {{layered}} depicts an example of a device that includes (A) a BIOS stored in read-only memory in this example, (B) an updatable bootloader, and (C)